 Cole (Brassica) Crops

-Types of Cole Crops
+Common Types of Cole Crops

 Cabbage ranges from traditional green cabbage to savory and purple cabbage.
 It can be boiled, fried, roasted or eaten raw.
 Cabbage is often used for cole slaw or served in boiled dinners.

 Brussels sprouts look like miniature cabbages growing along a tall stalk.
 They are similar in flavor, but are decidedly sweeter.
 Sweetness develops in the fall after they have been touched by the frost.
+They can be steamed or boiled, but roasting them brings out the most robust flavor.

 Like broccoli, cauliflower is actually the unopened buds of the cauliflower's bloom.
 These crisp nuggets are delicious raw or cooked.
 While traditional cauliflower is white, there are purple, orange and green varieties.